ereisher/Final_Project/README.md

  - All QIIME2, LEfSe, and sequence obtaining scripts are bash and reproducible across datasets
 2. Python script for data analysis or visualization
- - Python script developed to visualize the title the same as the paper -R scripts developed for data visualization
+ - Python script developed to visualize the title the same as the paper
+ - R scripts developed for data visualization

 ## Users:
 I would anticipate individuals who are looking to conduct simple microbiome analysis to use this project.
 I would also anticipate individuals who wanted to generate R plots from QIIME2 files to utilize the R script for the visualization.